 Piercings have been one of the most popular forms of body modification for centuries.
 Which piercings are common?
 Which ones are uncommon?
 What do they look like?
 Read on, and we’ll answer these piercing questions and more!

-Common piercings are those piercings you see most frequently day-to-day.
-Common piercings tend to be affordable because they’re usually fairly easy to perform.
+Common piercings include both those piercings you see most frequently day-to-day and the most popular piercings that you don't see as often, because they're hidden beneath people's clothing.
+Many common piercings are also the most affordable, because they’re usually fairly easy to perform.
 For instance, earlobe piercings are the most common piercings across age groups because they’re the most socially acceptable type of piercing, they’re the simplest to perform, they tend to be the least expensive of all piercings, and aftercare is fairly easy.
 There are plenty of other types of ear piercings that are popular, too, as listed below.
-Click any piercing in the list to see some of the cool jewelry you could wear in that type of ear piercing:
+Take a look at the diagram to the left above to see where each of these piercings is typically placed.
+You can also click any piercing in the list below to see some of the cool jewelry you could wear in that type of ear piercing: